 In December of 1791, prior to his departure from the colony, Captain Watkin Tench visited settlers in the vicinity of Rose Hill (Parramatta). and recorded his impressions.
 One of his initial impressions was of the new settlers’ housing, describing most of them as ‘wretched hovels’.

 Tench recorded that the settlement’s early farmers found life extremely difficult.
 Farmers in the area had to plant up to three times in a season to get a crop, Harvests were generally very poor because of very dry weather and a grub that destroyed the young maize plants, .
-Despite this, we know from Tench’s detailed records that Matthew had managed to clear and cultivate 2 acres in the first 6 months, which was better than the average.

 On 6 December 1791, just five months after Matthew and Elizabeth began working their land, Captain Tench visited the settlement of The Ponds.
 He wrote about Matthew.
 In his entry he doesn’t seem to have taken this time frame or the settlers’ difficulties into account when forming his opinions.